DSG-UniFE/ruby-erv/README.md

-ruby-erv is a library that enables to create objects representing random variables with a given probability distribution (gaussian, uniform, etc.) and to sample from them. ruby-erv was built from code that I extracted out of several scientific software I wrote for my research projects.
+ruby-erv is a library that enables to create objects representing random variables with a given probability distribution (gaussian, uniform, etc.) and to sample from them.
+It originated as a bunch of RNG-related code extracted out of several scientific software tools that we wrote for our research projects at the University of Ferrara, Italy, that we later reshaped in a more coherent and systematic fashion.

 ## Installation